- that the Bible is the inspired Word of God and the only infallible and authoritative rule for faith and life.

 - To connect with this new life and hope, we need to recognize that we have big issues that we can’t fix ourselves, accept Christ’s claim that he is the Son of God and the way to new life, and allow God to lead us into a new relationship with him.

-- The Holy Spirit to be sent of God in order to confront humankind with our need for the saving grace of Jesus Christ.
+- The Holy Spirit has been sent of God in order to confront humankind with our need for the saving grace of Jesus Christ.
 The Holy Spirit is active in the world entrusting the believer with spiritual gifts and empowering them to live in a Christ-like manner.